 We've talked about how good baths are for stress, muscle aches - pretty much whatever ails you.
 Now it's time to think about giving the gift of a great bath to your friends, family or favorite teacher.
-These bath salt test tubes caught my eye on Anthropologie ages ago, and I finally found a few test tubes so I could try them out.
+A few bath salt test tubes caught my eye at Anthropologie ages ago, and I finally found a few test tubes so I could try them out with homemade bath salt.

 - Cocoa butter

 - Test tubes (I found mine in a specialty cooking store but you can find them online here or here.
 I've also seen plastic ones in the dollar section of Michaels.)